nicholasburgess17/tweeter/README.md

 - md5 2.1.0 or above

+Mobile view containing a view of a user profile, a tweet form and any tweets a user may see
 !["Mobile view containing a view of a user profile, a tweet form and any tweets a user may see"](./public/images/mobile.png)

+Desktop view containing a view of user profile, a tweet form and any tweets a user may see.
 !["Desktop view containing a view of user profile, a tweet form and any tweets a user may see."](./public/images/desktop.png)